 P – Polish

-Just like your car, your own bodywork needs a little TLC now and then – especially if you’re about to reveal it to a hoard of holidaymakers.
+Just like a car, your own bodywork needs a little TLC now and then; especially if you’re about to reveal it to a horde of holidaymakers.

 Q – Quinoa

-The middle class’ favourite superfood doesn’t just taste great in a summer salad – it’s also loaded with amino acids, antioxidants, lysine (which is essential for the synthesis of collagen) and anti-inflammatory phytonutrients, making it the perfect skin food.
+The middle-class’ favourite superfood doesn’t just taste great in a summer salad – it’s also loaded with amino acids, antioxidants, lysine (essential for the synthesis of collagen) and anti-inflammatory phytonutrients, making it the perfect skin food.

 R – Rashes

 Sunlight can react with a host of ingredients commonly found in grooming products, often leading to skin sensitivity rashes and burning.

 If sunbathing, steer clear of acne preparations containing benzoyl peroxide or skin creams with AHAs (alpha hydroxy acids), and leave the eau de toilette at home if hitting the beach.

 “Fragrance is well documented to cause skin sensitivity and, when coupled with the sun’s UV rays, can cause unsightly pigmentation,” warns Sally Penford of The International Dermal Institute.